 Anyone who knows how to sharpen a knife can use the appropriate whetstones for sharpening.
 Ceramic rods are also suitable, but must be used regularly.
 A classic sharpening steel is too soft for a damask knife.
 He can also make the blade jagged.
 Here you will find instructions on what exactly you need to sharpen a knife.

-The best choice for sharpening damask knives is a whetstone .
-The grain size must be taken into account here: the smaller the grain size, the coarser the cut.
+The best choice for sharpening Damascus knives is a whetstone .
+To clean a real Damascus kitchen knife set take the grain size into account: the smaller the grain size, the coarser the cut.
 Which stone you choose depends on how blunt the knife is.
 With a combination whetstone you can restore the basic cut and also provide the necessary fine-tuning.
 Matching accessories make sanding easier, such as a sanding aid that allows you to keep the optimal angle at all times.

 5 steps to a sharp damask knife